1966 Oldsmobile Mid-Size Cars Facts, Figures, and Specifications

 Cutlass in 1966 – Much More Performance for 442

-The big news at Oldsmobile was the Toronado FWD Sports Luxury car, the 442 received triple 2-barrel carburetion and a ram air option.
-The line received a 4-door hardtop sedan called the “Cutlass Supreme” in the Cutlass models.
+The big news at Oldsmobile was the Toronado FWD Sports Luxury car, but the Oldsmobile mid-size body style was cleaned up, and while overall the dimensions were not that different, the car looked longer and wider.
+The 442 received triple 2-barrel carburetion and a ram air option.
+A 4-door hardtop sedan called the “Cutlass Supreme” appeared in the Cutlass line.
+The muscle cars wars were heating up!

 1966 Oldsmobile Mid-Size Car Resources